California

 • Juvenile hinting at shooting at their school

-Although it’s impossible to definitively predict if a person will use their guns, it’s better to err on the side of safety when this person is exhibiting behavior that may lead to a firearms attack or mishap.
+Although its impossible to definitively predict if a person will use their guns, its better to err on the side of safety when this person is exhibiting behavior that may lead to a firearms attack or mishap.

 We Can Help